perfectacle/async-to-sync/README.md

 ###### In async/await & Promise or ES2015 not support browser
 You must use [babel-polyfill](https://babeljs.io/docs/usage/polyfill/).
 You must import babel-polyfill before async-to-sync.
+And you don't like to transpile ES2015+ to ES5 using babel, dont't use ES2015 Syntax. (for IE)
 ```javascript
 import 'babel-polyfill';
 import ats from 'async-to-sync/module/no-es2017';